Isabeau of Bavaria: Patronage

 Like many of the Valois, Isabeau was an appreciative art collector.
 She loved jewels and was responsible for the commissions of particularly lavish pieces of ronde-bosse — a newly developed technique of making enamel-covered gold pieces.
 Documentation suggests she commissioned several fine pieces of tableaux d'or from Parisian goldsmiths.

-In 1404, Isabeau gave Charles a spectacular ronde-bosse, known as the Little Golden Horse Shrine, (or Goldenes Rössl), now held in a convent church in Altötting, Bavaria.
+In 1404, Isabeau gave Charles a spectacular ronde-bosse, known as the Little Golden Horse Shrine, (or Goldenes Rössl), now part of the treasure of the Marian shrine of Altötting, Bavaria.
 Contemporary documents identify the statuette as a New Year's gift—an étrennes—a Roman custom Charles revived to establish rank and alliances during the period of factionalism and war.
 With the exception of manuscripts, the Little Golden Horse is the single surviving documented étrennes of the period.
 Weighing 26 lb, the gold piece is encrusted with rubies, sapphires and pearls.
 It depicts Charles kneeling on a platform above a double set of stairs, presenting himself to the Virgin Mary and child Jesus, who are attended by John the Evangelist and John the Baptist.
 A jewel encrusted trellis or bower is above; beneath stands a squire holding the golden horse.
 Isabeau also exchanged New Year's gifts with the Duke of Berry; one extant piece is the ronde-bosse statuette Saint Catherine.

 Medieval author Christine de Pizan solicited the Queen's patronage at least three times.
 In 1402, she sent a compilation of her literary argument Querelle du Roman de la Rose—in which she questions the concept of courtly love—with a letter exclaiming "I am firmly convinced the feminine cause is worthy of defense.
 This I do here and have done with my other works."
 In 1410 and again in 1411, Pizan solicited the Queen, presenting her in 1414 an illuminated copy of her works.
 In The Book of the City of Ladies, Pizan praised Isabeau lavishly, and again in the illuminated collection, The Letter of Othea, which scholar Karen Green believes for de Pizan is "the culmination of fifteen years of service during which Christine formulated an ideology that supported Isabeau's right to rule as regent in this time of crisis."

 Isabeau showed great piety, essential for a queen of her period.
 During her lifetime, and in her will, she bequeathed property and personal possessions to Notre Dame, St. Denis, and the convent in Poissy.